 Molly also has several years of general civil litigation experience as an attorney, which gives her valuable perspectives in counseling her clients.
 She also worked in the trademark licensing business for a large corporate trademark licensing company where her work included licensing, agreement compliance, trademark enforcement, including U.S. Customs/border goods importation matters, and matters related to brand protection in advertising and marketing.

 Molly is involved in the International Trademark Association (INTA), and is serving her second term on the INTA Model State Trademark Bill Subcommittee.
 She has published articles relating to trademark issues and has spoken to groups on trademark law, including to law students pursuing careers in intellectual property.
 Molly is a member of the State Bar of Michigan and is admitted to practice before the U.S. District Court for the Eastern District of Michigan.

-Declaratory Judgments - Trademark cases not immune from MedImmune: The potential for increased trademark infringement litigation?, Trademark World, November, 2008
+Author, Declaratory Judgments – Trademark cases not immune from MedImmune: The potential for increased trademark infringement litigation?
+Trademark World, November 2008

-Protecting the Crown Jewels: Intangible Company Assets - Trademark Protection, Small Business Association of Michigan, September 01, 2007 < see less
+Author, Protecting the Crown Jewels: Intangible Company Assets – Trademark Protection, Small Business Association of Michigan, September 2007

 J.D., Wayne State University Law School, cum laude, with honors